 Students from any college, discipline or major* are able to earn a Certificate in Entrepreneurship by taking a combination of courses offered by the Center through the College of Business, the Russ College, the Voinovich School, and other participating colleges.

-Imagine the possibilities: earn your major, earn your certificate, and graduate with real-world experience and perhaps even start your own company!
+Imagine the possibilities: earn your major, earn your certificate, graduate with real-world experience, and perhaps even start your own company!

-- MGT 3550 Creativity and Innovation Management: Explore personal creativity, management practices that enhance or suppress creativity, the relationship between creativity and innovation, and the process of innovation in a business setting.
+- MGT 3550 Creativity and Creation Management: Examination of the role of creativity and innovation in business with a particular focus on the management of the innovation process.
+Students will explore personal creativity, management practices that enhance or suppress creativity, the relationship between creativity and innovation, and the process of innovation in a business setting.

 - MGT 3700 Introduction to Entrepreneurship: Learn about the opportunities and challenges of creating and managing a new venture.
 Emphasis is on how to manage a new venture and operate it profitably.
 Topics examined will include conducting internal company and external environmental analyses, developing effective marketing and cash flow strategies, securing financing, and managing new venture operations as well as franchising opportunities, family business issues, innovation, corporate entrepreneurship, and ethical decision-making.

 - MGT 3730 Entrepreneurial Business Consulting: Work as consultants with a real business!
 Conduct background research, analyze the client’s current situation and context, and make recommendations on how to address a defined business problem.
-Gain general business skills, such as report writing, presentation, client interaction skills, and team management skills.
 (Requisites: ACCT 3770 or MGT 3700)

 College of Business